Go to page content

 Blood sugar is the plasma glucose level taken either as a venous blood sample or capillary sample from a fingertip.

-In a laboratory the blood sugar level is masured from a blood sample, and the result is given as the plasma glucose level (P-gluk, fasting glucose abbreviation fP-gluk).
+In a laboratory the blood sugar level is measured from a blood sample, and the result is given as the plasma glucose level (P-gluk, fasting glucose abbreviation fP-gluk).
 In blood sugar self-monitoring, the samples are normally taken from a fingertip, in which case it is a capillary sample.
 The blood sugar limit values are slightly different for laboratory tests compared to self-monitoring tests from the fingertip.

 Units of blood sugar